WilliamConnatser/pg-toolbox/README.md

 - Executes migration scripts in **ascending alphabetical order**
 - Skips any migrations which have already been ran
-- A table named `pg_toolbox_migrations` is automatically created (and updated) to keep track of which migrations have already been executed.
+- A table named `pg_toolbox_migrations` is automatically created (and updated) to keep track of which migrations have already been applied.

 ## npx pg-toolbox --rollback

 - Executes rollback scripts in **descending alphabetical order**
-- Each toolbox file's rollback script is only ran if the migration script for that file was already executed.
+- Each toolbox file's rollback script is only ran if the migration script for that file was already applied.
 - The table named `pg_toolbox_migrations` which keeps track of migrations is automatically dropped after all rollback scripts have been processed.

 ## npx pg-toolbox --truncate

 - Executes truncate scripts in **descending alphabetical order**
-- Each toolbox file's truncate script is only ran if the migration script for that file was already executed.
+- Each toolbox file's truncate script is only ran if the migration script for that file was already applied.

 ## npx pg-toolbox --seed

 - Executes seed scripts in **ascending alphabetical order**
-- Each toolbox file's seed script is only ran if the migration script for that file was already executed.
+- Each toolbox file's seed script is only ran if the migration script for that file was already applied.

+# Common Options for All CLI Operations

+All scripts (migrate, rollback, truncate, and seed) also support the following options:

+Apply the next pending operation: `pg-toolbox <operation>` Apply all pending operations: `pg-toolbox <operation> --all` Apply operation up to a specific version: `pg-toolbox <operation> --to <FileName>` Apply a specific number of operations: `pg-toolbox <operation> --steps <number>` Apply a specific operation: `pg-toolbox <operation> --only <fileName>` Undo the most recent operation:`pg-toolbox <operation> undo`

+> > > > > > > Stashed changes

 ## Advanced Usage